Doubling down in blackjack, what is it and is it worth the risk?

-It’s twice as lucrative, or twice as costly.
+In short, doubling down in blackjack can be twice as lucrative, or twice as costly – depending on which way it goes.
 Doubling down in blackjack can be a risky business.
 There are some people who use every opportunity to double down, whatever their hand.
 They don’t tend to be rich people, for precisely that reason.

 If you’ve put £10 down for your hand and been dealt a total of nine, be sure that if your one extra card is a two, the other players will be smiling because it was not them.
 However, there’s nothing sweeter than sitting with a hand of 11 then seeing the dealer hand you an ace.

-The basics of the strategy is to always double down on hands of 11, unless the dealer has an ace.
+The basics of the strategy are to always double down on hands of 11 unless the dealer has an ace.
 Doubling down is also regarded as the best option if you have 10 and the dealer has anything other than a 10 or ace.

 If the site uses Reno rules, most people would advise doubling down on a nine if the dealer has between 3-6.
 All these guidelines apply to hard totals, there is a separate table for soft totals and pairs.